akkadotnet/akka.net/docs/articles/persistence/persistent-actors.md

 akka.actor.default-mailbox.stash-capacity = 10000
 ```

 Note that the stash capacity is per actor.
-If you have many persistent actors, e.g. when using cluster sharding, you may need to define a small stash capacity to ensure that the total number of stashed messages in the system don't consume too much memory.
-Additionally, The persistent actor defines three strategies to handle failure when the internal stash capacity is exceeded.
-The default overflow strategy is the `ThrowOverflowExceptionStrategy`, which discards the current received message and throws a `StashOverflowException`, causing actor restart if default supervision strategy is used. you can override the `InternalStashOverflowStrategy` property to return `DiscardToDeadLetterStrategy` or `ReplyToStrategy` for any "individual" persistent actor, or define the "default" for all persistent actors by providing FQCN, which must be a subclass of `StashOverflowStrategyConfigurator`, in the persistence configuration:
+If you have many persistent actors, e.g. when using cluster sharding, you may need to define a small stash capacity to ensure that the total number of stashed messages in the system doesn't consume too much memory.
+Additionally, the persistent actor defines three strategies to handle failure when the internal stash capacity is exceeded.
+The default overflow strategy is the `ThrowOverflowExceptionStrategy`, which discards the current received message and throws a `StashOverflowException`, causing actor restart if the default supervision strategy is used.
+You can override the `InternalStashOverflowStrategy` property to return `DiscardToDeadLetterStrategy` or `ReplyToStrategy` for any "individual" persistent actor, or define the "default" for all persistent actors by providing FQCN, which must be a subclass of `StashOverflowStrategyConfigurator`, in the persistence configuration:

 ```hocon
 akka.persistence.internal-stash-overflow-strategy = "akka.persistence.ThrowExceptionConfigurator"